Helix-Services/.github/profile/README.md

 ## 📂 About Us

-- We provide open source tools that everyone can use.
+- We provide open source tools and services that are available to everyone.

 # Support